radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

   For Derby databases, the timestamp column type must be: `TIMESTAMP`

   The DB Timestamp connector leverages the timestamp column to determine which records have changed since the last polling interval.
 This connector type does not detect delete operations.
 If you have a need to detect and propagate delete operations from the database, you should choose a different connector type like DB Changelog or DB Counter.
-- [Counter](#db-counter) - This connector type is supported for any database table that has an indexed column that contains a sequence-based value that is automatically maintained and modified for each record that is added/updated.
+- [Counter](#db-counter) - This type is supported for any database table that has an indexed column that contains a sequence-based value that is automatically maintained and modified for each record that is added/updated.
 This column must be one of the following types: `BIGINT`, `DECIMAL`, `INTEGER`, or `NUMERIC`.
 If `DECIMAL` or `NUMERIC` are used, they should be declared without numbers after dot: `DECIMAL(6,0)` not as `DECIMAL(6,2)`.
 The DB Counter connector leverages this column to determine which records have changed since the last polling interval.
 This connector type can detect delete operations as long as the table has a dedicated "Change Type" column that indicates one of the following values: insert, update, delete.
 If the value is empty or something other than insert, update, or delete, an update operation is assumed.

 ### Directory (LDAP-accessible)
-For directory backends (LDAP-accessible), the connector change detecion options are:
+For directory backends (LDAP-accessible), the change detecion options are:
 - [Changelog](#LDAP-Directory-Connectors) - leverages the cn=changelog naming context in the LDAP directory to detect changes.
 - [Persistent Search](#LDAP-Directory-Connectors) - leverages the LDAP persistent search control to detect changes.
 - [DirSync](#Active-Directory-Connectors) - leverages Active Directory DirSync to detect changes.